Account-Based Marketing Guide: Strategies for Success

 How to Spot High-Value Accounts:

-• Create Your Ideal Customer Profile (ICP): Describe the parameters which make a good account – e.g., industry, company size, revenue, location.
+• Create Your Ideal Customer Profile (ICP): Describe the parameters that make a good account – e.g., industry, company size, revenue, location.

 • Assess Your Existing Client Base: Identify commonalities from your most successful clients.
 Leverage this information to refine your target account list.